USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 > grep -i 'PROGRAM COMPLETED SUCCESSFULLY' slurm-*.out
 ```

-* If the program completes successfully, then there should be no errors in the per processor log files.

-#### Use grep to check for any errors in the per processor log files
+#### Use grep to check for any errors in the slurm standard output files.
 ```
 > grep -i 'error' slurm-*.out
 ```